 In vitro results indicate that biotransformation of bupropion to hydroxybupropion is catalyzed primarily by CYP2B6, and to a much lesser extent by CYP1A2, 2A6, 2C9, 2E1 and 3A4 isozymes.
 Detectable levels of hydroxybupropion are not observed with CYP1A1 and CYP2D6 isozymes.
 Cytochrome P450 isoenzymes are not involved in the formation of threohyrobupropion.
 Following a single 150 mg dose of bupropion in humans, peak plasma concentrations of hydroxybupropion occur approximately 6 hours after administration.
 Peak plasma concentrations of hydroxybupropion are approximately 10 times the peak level of the parent drug at steady state.
-The AUC of hydroxybupropion at steady state is about 17 fold higher than that of bupropion.
+The AUC of hydroxybupropion at steady state is about 17-fold higher than that of bupropion.
 The times to peak concentrations for the erythrohydrobupropion and threohydrobupropion metabolites are similar to that of hydroxybupropion, and steady-state AUCs are 1.5 and 7 times that of bupropion, respectively.

-Because bupropion is extensively metabolized, there is the potential for drug-drug interactions, particularly with those agents that are metabolized by the CYP2B6 isoenzyme.
-Although bupropion is not metabolized by CYP2D6, there is the potential for drug-drug interactions when bupropion is co-administered with drugs metabolized by this isoenzyme (see WARNINGS AND PRECAUTIONS: Drug Interactions).
+Because bupropion is extensively metabolized, there is the potential for drug-drug interactions, particularly with those agents that are metabolized by the CYP2D6 isoenzyme.
+Although bupropion is not metabolized by CYP2D6, there is the potential for drug-drug interactions when bupropion is co-administered with drugs metabolized by this isoenzyme (see 7 WARNINGS AND PRECAUTIONS, Endocrine and Metabolism, Drugs Metabolized by Cytochrome P450 (CYP2D6); 9.4 Drug-Drug Interactions).